I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ns-iddcx-iddcx_monitor_info.md

                  </div>
 <div> </div>

+`MonitorDescription`

+Pointer to the monitor description for the monitor.
+If the monitor does not have any description data, this should be set to NULL

 `MonitorContainerId`

 Container Id of the monitor being connected.
 If any device is also inside the monitor (eg audio, touch etc), then those devices should all have the same container id.

-`MonitorDescription`

-Pointer to the monitor description for the monitor.
-If the monitor does not have any description data, this should be set to NULL

-`MonitorType`

-The monitor connector type of the monitor

-`Size`

-Total size of the structure

 ## Requirements